-There are many WordPress backup plugins available in the WordPress plugin directory, but very few of them allow complete backup.
-When we talk about complete backup, it means taking backup of plugin, themes, backup wp-content folder.
-More over, it’s always recommend to automatic backup WordPress to make sure, you have most recent version of backup of your blog.
+There are many WordPress backup plugins available in the WordPress plugin directory, but very few of them allow for a complete backup.
+When we talk about a complete backup, it means taking a backup of database, and a backup of the “wp-content folder”.
+Moreover, it’s always recommended to automatically backup WordPress to make sure you have the most recent version of your blog backed up.

-Why backing up your WordPress blog is important?
+Why is backing up your WordPress blog important?

-Important files to backup in WordPress:
+Necessary files to backup in WordPress:

 - Database backup